 Eclampsia is the commonest cause of convulsion in pregnancy.
 It affects pregnant women in low income countries.
-Though ecclampsia can occur in developed countries, It is common in countries with poor health care system.
+Though eclampsia can occur in developed countries, It is common in countries with poor health care system.
 Poor treatment of preeclampsia will also cause eclampsia.

 Preeclampsia : Definition, Causes, Symptoms, Signs And Risk Factors.